Private Internet Access Overview

 As far as encryption is concerned, PIA has been using 256-AES GCM (Advanced Encryption Standard, Galois-Counter Mode) since March 2019.
 We’re glad to see this, as it’s considered the most secure encryption standard currently available and is used by the military as well.

-PIA doesn’t go into any serious details regarding the VPN protocols it uses, but we can confirm OpenVPN, IPSec, L2TP, and PPTP are available to all users (iOS users were originally limited to IPSec).
+We can also confirm PIA uses OpenVPN, IPSec, L2TP, WireGuard, and PPTP are available to all users (iOS users were originally limited to IPSec).

 We strongly recommend only using OpenVPN.
 IPSec should be your begrudging second-choice (we’d prefer IKEv2).

 Never use L2TP or PPTP, as these are highly unsecure.